-A В С D E F Threshold Error Rate 2 Metric Measurements Error 1 Test Loan Population and Error Definition Test Que estions 33 Standards: Billing Statement Accuracy For test question 1: 5% Population Definition: Monthly billing 1.
-Does the monthly billing statement accurately show, Amounts overstated I statements sent to borrowers in the review as compared to the system of record at the time of I.B.5 by the greater of period.
-6 the billing statement, the unpaid principal balance? \$99 or 1% of the 2.
-Does the monthly billing statement accurately show correct unpaid as compared to the system of record at the time of principal balance. the billing statement each of the following: Error Definition: a. total payment amount due; and, For test questions 2 b. fees and charges assessed for the and 3: Amounts The # of Loans where the net sum of errors on relevant time period? overstated by the any one of the test questions exceeds the 3.
-Does the monthly billing statement accurately show greater of \$50 or 3% á applicable allowable tolerance. as compared to the system of record at the time of of the total balance the billing statement the allocation of payments, for the test question ו including a notation if any payment has been posted to a "suspense or unapplied funds account"?
+A В С D E F Metric Measurements Threshold Error Rate 2 Test Loan Population and Error Definition Test Questi ions 33 Standards: Billing Statement Accuracy For test question 1: Amounts overstated by the greater of \$99 or 1% of the correct unpaid principal balance.
+For test questions 2 and 3: Amounts overstated by the greater of \$50 or 3% of the total balance for the test question Population Definition: Monthly billing statements sent to borrowers in the review period.
+6 Error Definition: The # of Loans where the net sum of errors on any one of the test questions exceeds the applicable allowable tolerance.
+2. 3.
+Does the monthly billing statement accurately show, as compared to the system of record at the time of the billing statement, the unpaid principal balance?
+Does the monthly billing statement accurately show as compared to the system of record at the time of the billing statement each of the following: a. total payment amount due; and, b. fees and charges assessed for the relevant time period?
+Does the monthly billing statement accurately show as compared to the system of record at the time of the billing statement the allocation of payments, including a notation if any payment has been posted to a "suspense or unapplied funds account"?